SimranUppal-1996/Medical_Data_Extraction/README.md

 # Medical_Data_Extraction

 Medical data extraction is an exciting project!
 As the name suggests, useful data is extracted from medical data pdfs.
-In the guided project, two types of pdfs are used:
+In the guided project (by codebasics.io), two types of pdfs are used:

 1 - Prescription